-Doki Doki Literature Club is a visual novel falsely marketed as an anime dating sim.
-I promise it is not.
-It puts up the pretense of that for the first 1-2 hours, but then becomes an incredible horror experience for which the setup was necessary, and by the end, I truly believe it is an extremely wholesome experience for the soul.
+Doki Doki Literature Club is a visual novel that puts up the pretense of being an anime dating sim for the first 1-2 hours before becoming an incredible horror experience for which the setup was necessary.
+By the end, I truly believe it is an extremely wholesome experience for the soul.
 I recommend it even more than I recommend Portal.
 Here are some things I'll say without spoiling anything:

-This game is the only thing that's given me trouble falling asleep in some ten years.
+This story is the only thing that's given me trouble falling asleep in some ten years.